Workers deserve better than ‘hope’

-In what the Financial Times identifies as “an attempt to outflank Labour from the left [and] court trade unions”, the Workers’ Charter 2026 would take us back to the economic glory days of the 1970s and 1980s, by “scrapping all anti-union and anti-strike laws introduced since 1979” and introducing “strong legal rights to strike, picket and protest, including solidarity action and action for political and social causes”.
+In what the Financial Times identifies as “an attempt to outflank Labour from the left [and] court trade unions”, the Workers’ Charter 2026 would take us back to the UK’s economic glory days of the 1970s and 1980s, by “scrapping all anti-union and anti-strike laws introduced since 1979” and introducing “strong legal rights to strike, picket and protest, including solidarity action and action for political and social causes”.
 Yep, it’s what voters are calling out for right now: the return of secondary picketing and beer and sandwiches in Number 10.
+You might want to stock up on candles and bin liners.

 Source: ONS Labour Market Statistics Time Series